Top 3 Electric Toothbrush Recommendations for Arthitis

 If you want something a bit more advanced and unique, then this is a great option.
 The brush comes with triple bristles for extra cleaning in those spots that are harder to reach.

 It also has three modes: sensitive, high, and massage, which makes it ideal for those who have never used an electric toothbrush before, or those who have sensitive gums or teeth and want to customize their experience.
-It’s also ideal for arthritic hands as it ensures proper brushing technique that manual toothbrushes will struggle to offer.

 Wide, curved, ergonomic handle

-Large, easy to use charging dock
+Large, easy-to-use charging dock

 Uses UV light to sanitize the brushes